 In her role, Jane serves on the state’s Mass Care Feeding Task Force through the PA Department of Human Resources and oversees a Disaster Response Committee, responding to both in and out of state disasters.
 In 2017, Jane was appointed by the Pennsylvania Secretary of Agriculture to serve on the Emergency Food Assistance Advisory Council and she also serves on the Lieutenant Governor’s Veterans Task Force as well as Governor Wolf’s Food Security Partnership.

 Prior to joining Feeding Pennsylvania, Jane served as the Annual Giving and Fundraising Event Officer for The Guthrie Clinic, a nonprofit integrated health system located in north central Pennsylvania and Upstate New York.
 In this capacity, Jane was responsible for all aspects of the organization’s major fundraising events and internal annual giving campaigns.
 Before that, Jane worked for Chesapeake Energy, a major producer of natural gas in the United States, as a manager in corporate development, overseeing all community relations, outreach, and education in Chesapeake’s northeastern Pennsylvania operating area.

-Marianne Babcock joined Feeding Pennsylvania as the Executive Assistant in September of 2018.
-Marianne supports all of Feeding Pennsylvania’s programs such as Fill a Glass with Hope®, The Mid-Atlantic Regional Cooperative, and the Healthy Pantry Initiative.
-Alongside Executive Director, Jane Clements-Smith, Marianne helps to advocate for policies that continue to assist Pennsylvanians in need.
+Corinne Foster joined Feeding Pennsylvania as the Executive Coordinator in November of 2019.
+Corinne supports all of Feeding Pennsylvania’s programs such as Fill a Glass with Hope®, The Mid-Atlantic Regional Cooperative, and the Healthy Pantry Initiative.
+Alongside Executive Director, Jane Clements-Smith, Corinne helps to advocate for policies that continue to assist Pennsylvanians in need.

-Along with general office and administrative duties, Marianne is responsible for social media outreach, assembling and distributing Feeding Pennsylvania’s and the Mid-Atlantic Regional Cooperatives newsletters, and assisting with development and fundraising efforts.
+Corinne is responsible for social media outreach, assembling and distributing Feeding Pennsylvania’s and the Mid-Atlantic Regional Cooperatives newsletters, as well as planning and developing fundraising efforts.

 Megan Greevy came on as our Healthy Pantry Initiative Coordinator and Registered Dietitian in January of 2019.
 Megan completed her undergraduate degree in Nutrition at Mansfield University, then went on to do her dietetic internship and Master’s Degree through East Carolina University in North Carolina.
 Since moving back to Pennsylvania, she has worked in healthcare with UPMC Pinnacle as a Registered Dietitian.